-Client will be able to make socially acceptable responses to basic body
+Client will be able to make socially appropriate responses to basic body language concepts.

 Suggestions for instruction: